pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Set channel metadata

-Sets metadata for a channel, optionally including custom data.
+Sets metadata for a channel.

-Note: Custom metadata overwrites previous value.
-To append/modify custom data, read the current object, merge locally, and write back.
+Note: Custom metadata is overwritten.
+To extend, fetch current object, merge, and write back.

 #### Method(s)